 The signs and symptoms of lichen planus vary depending on the areas affected.
-Typical signs and symptoms include:
+Typical signs and symptoms are:

-- Purplish, flat-topped bumps, most often on the inner forearm, wrist or ankle, but sometimes on the external genitals
+- Purplish, flat bumps, most often on the inner forearm, wrist or ankle, and sometimes the genitals

-- Lacy white patches in the mouth — inside the cheeks or on the gums, lips or tongue
+- Lacy white patches in the mouth or on the lips or tongue

 - Nail damage or loss